 Did you know that when you are muck diving in Lembeh it can often be the case that the number and diversity of crustaceans (shrimps, crabs, lobsters) can often outweigh the diversity of reef fish?
 Out of all of the crustaceans that we see on a daily basis., the harlequin shrimp is one of the most distinct in appearance.
 Its body is covered in brown-red blotches which are outlined in blue.
 Despite their attractive looks, harlequin shrimp are formidable, burrow dwelling carnivores.
 Working in pairs they hunt sea stars on which they feed.
 The harlequin shrimp pair use their pincer-like claws to “amputate” an arm from the sea star which they will then take back to their burrow to feast on.

 If nudibranch are the “jewels of the sea” then the Lembeh Strait is a treasure trove.
 You’ll find a plethora of nudibranch species across all of our dive sites.
 These colorful and slow-moving critters make wonderful underwater photography subjects and our Lembeh Resort Dive Guides are experts at identifying the numerous species which we find here in Lembeh.

-Do you prefer reef diving to muck diving?
-Not a problem – The north and east coasts of Lembeh Island are also home to stunning coral reefs which are bursting with color and teeming with life.
-We also offer day trips to the kaleidoscopic reefs around Bangka Island.
+If you prefer reef diving over muck diving, you’re in for a treat!
+Lembeh Island’s north and east coasts boast stunning coral reefs brimming with vibrant colors and abundant marine life.
+Additionally, we offer day trips to the captivating reefs around Bangka Island.

 Are you planning your next diving holiday in Indonesia?
-Lembeh Resort offers a combination of world-class dive sites, luxury accommodation, exquisite dining and exclusive service.
-For more information or to make a reservation, contact us at: reservations@LembehResort.com
+Lembeh Resort offers an exceptional combination of world-class dive sites, luxurious accommodations, exquisite dining, and exclusive service.
+Visit our website to explore Lembeh Resort rates and find the perfect package for your unforgettable dive adventure.